Anudorannador/python-executor/guides/use-cases/02-global-vs-project-skills.md

 # Use Case 2: Project Skills vs Global Skills (Reusable Templates Without Project Leakage)

+## Scenario

+In your day-to-day work, incident debugging produces valuable knowledge:

+- You learn project-specific details (service names, tables, topics, cache keys, naming conventions).
+- You also learn reusable patterns (how to debug data correctness, how to build evidence, how to write postmortems).

+You want both outcomes:

+1) **Project skills** that help an LLM operate effectively in one repo.
+2) **Global skills** that are generic templates you can reuse in a brand-new project.

+The key constraint is avoiding “project leakage”: the global skill should not carry project-specific prefixes (e.g., `abc_`) or internal naming into future projects.

+## How this guide helps

-This guide is **prompt-first**: it focuses on how to instruct an LLM to generate two kinds of reusable knowledge from the same incident work:
+This guide is **prompt-first**: it shows how to instruct an LLM to produce both project learn and global learn from the same incident evidence.

 - **Project skills**: deep understanding of one codebase (names, tables, topics, domain semantics).
 - **Global skills**: portable templates that do not leak project-specific prefixes (e.g., `abc_`).